j-schumann/doctrine-addons/README.md

 Add this to your services.yaml to have ae, ue, oe in your slugs instead of a, u, o for ä, ü, ö.
 This also handles some other chars, e.g. accents.
+Requires `symfony/translation-contracts`.
 ```yaml
     # Symfony 7.x
     gedmo.listener.sluggable: